 Try to avoid scratching of pieces if they are being washed together.
-Remember that silver knives usually have stainless steel blades due to silver not being a strong enough material.
+Remember that silver knives will have stainless steel blades due to silver not being a strong enough material.

-If you are looking for silver dip suppliers, try this link - Silver Dip.
 Silver dip is a tricky substance to work with and can ruin your cutlery if you do not follow the makers' instructions precisely.
-For example, do not allow the dip to spill onto steel surfaces (this includes blades of "silver" knives which are stainless steel) or, say, onto your sink's draining board.
+For example, do not allow the dip to spill onto steel surfaces (this includes blades of silver / silver plated knives which are stainless steel) or, say, onto your sink's draining board.

 We prefer not to advise upon nor to take responsibility for recommending silver dip usage because of the risks of mis-use.
 Therefore, if you do elect to use this cleaning agent, then please check with the suppliers for advice as to how best to use silver dip.

-We can supply cloth roll storage bags which make for good protection of silver cutlery.
+We can supply Cloth Roll Storage Bags which offer good protection of silver/silver plated cutlery.
 They have a capacity of 12 pieces and each item is inserted individually into the roll which can be tied up before putting them away, ideally in a non-humid location.
-Cloth rolls are impregnated to help your silver cutlery stay brighter for longer.
-Or, make use of a canteen which will help to maintain a safer more air-tight environment for the cutlery.
-Please see our Showroom page for cloth rolls and canteens where these items can be found - Showroom.
+The cloth rolls are impregnated to help your silver cutlery stay brighter for longer.

 Do not use wool, felt, chamois leather or newspaper, which can cause excessive tarnishing that will be difficult to clean, or even worse, remove plating.